This respiratory illness season, wearing a mask is required in patient and resident areas at Sunnybrook. Read our visitor guidelines »

 • Some patients will need immediate surgery for a life-threatening problem as soon as they arrive in the trauma bay.
 These patients will go straight to the operating room from the emergency department.
 Other patients who are more stable may have surgery later in their hospital stay.

-• In-patients with more than one injury, the doctors will work together to decide which injuries must be treated right away, and which should be treated later when the patient is less sick.
+• For patients with more than one injury, the doctors will work together to decide which injuries must be treated right away, and which should be treated later when the patient is more stable.
 Some patients will have many surgeries during their hospital stay.

 The surgeon said the patient will be having surgery today, but can’t give a time.
 Why?